Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Weaker intent data and automation features vs. Apollo

 vs. Crunchbase: Different tool entirely — Lusha finds contact info, Crunchbase provides company research.
-I use them together: Crunchbase for company context, Lusha for the decision-maker's direct email.

 5 More Platforms Worth Knowing

 Growjo (Free) — Tracks startup hiring velocity as a growth proxy.
 Simple, focused, and entirely free.
 I use it as a quick check before meetings — if a company is hiring aggressively, that's usually a positive signal.
-Useful for identifying which companies are scaling headcount fastest.

 Discontinued: Mattermark was acquired by FullContact in December 2017 and shut down.
-I used Mattermark back in 2016 for growth-stage screening — nothing has fully replaced its approach, but SimilarWeb and Growjo come closest.
+I used Mattermark in 2016 for growth-stage screening — nothing has fully replaced its approach, but SimilarWeb and Growjo come closest.

 How to Choose the Right Alternative